VINEESHGUPTA/CRUD-Angular-13/README.md

 Hello, This is a Application that demonstrates CRUD along with login and Signup operations using Angular 13.3.7 Json-Server has been used to demonstate the operations.

+# How to Run the Application

+Pull the Project in your System
+Run ng s
+open http://localhost:4200/  - "Here the application will be present" Run json-server --watch db.json  - "To run the Json Server" open http://localhost:3000/signup - "Here your Credentials to login can be present" Login and Play Around
+You can also Register as a new user

 # EmployeeApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.